 Why might I need valvuloplasty?

-conditions in which a heart valve becomes stiff are treatable with valvuloplasty.
+conditions in which a heart valve becomes stiff can be treated with valvuloplasty.

 If the heart valves become damaged or diseased, they may not work properly.
 Conditions

-that may cause problems with the heart valves are valvular stenosis (stiffened valve)
+that may cause problems with the heart valves are stiffened valve (valvular stenosis)

-may be caused by infection (such as rheumatic fever or staphylococcus infections),
+be caused by infection such as rheumatic fever or staphylococcus infections, birth

 Heart valve disease may cause the following symptoms: